Ne Win: 1967 anti-Chinese riots

-8888 Uprising, resignation, and military coup (1975-1988)
+8888 Uprising, resignation, and military coup (1975–1988)

 Students from universities throughout Rangoon demonstrated again in June 1975 in commemoration of the previous year's Labour Strike.
 Student-led demonstrations also occurred in March 1976, September 1987, March and June 1988.
 In August and September 1988, these demonstrations turned into a nationwide uprising against BSPP rule in what is now known as the 'Four Eights Uprising'.

 The 8888 uprising was started by students in Yangon (Rangoon) on 8 August 1988.
 Student protests spread throughout the country.
 Hundreds of thousands of monks, children, university students, housewives, doctors and common people protested against the government.
 The uprising ended on 18 September after a bloody military coup by the State Law and Order Restoration Council (SLORC).
 Thousands of deaths have been attributed to the military during this uprising, while authorities in Myanmar put the figure at around 350 people killed.

 At the height of the Four Eights Uprising against the BSPP, Ne Win resigned as party chairman on 23 July 1988.
 In a truculent farewell speech to the BSPP Party Congress, he warned that if the "disturbances" continued the "army would have to be called and I would like to declare from here that if the army shoots it has no tradition of shooting into the air.
 It would shoot straight to hit."
 The Tatmadaw troops shot, killed and maimed hundreds if not up to 3,000 or more demonstrators in various places throughout Burma from the period of 8 to 12 August 1988 and again on 18 September 1988, proving that Ne Win's farewell speech was not an empty threat.

-On 18 September 1988 the military led by General Saw Maung dispelled any hopes for democracy by brutally crushing the uprisings.
+On 18 September 1988 the military led by Senior General Saw Maung dispelled any hopes for democracy by brutally crushing the uprisings.
 It is widely believed that Ne Win, though in apparent retirement, orchestrated the coup from behind the scenes.

 For about ten years, Ne Win kept a low profile but remained a shadowy figure exercising at least some influence on the military junta.
-After 1998, Ne Win's influence on the junta began to wane and Aye Ne Win and Kyaw Ne Win were released in 2013.
+After 1998, Ne Win's influence on the junta began to wane.

 Death and funeral

 Still under house arrest, Ne Win died on 5 December 2002 at his lakeside house in Yangon.
 The death remained unannounced by Burmese media or the junta.
 The only mention of Ne Win's death was a paid obituary notice that appeared in some of the government-controlled Burmese language newspapers.
 Ne Win was not given a state funeral, and his former contacts or junior colleagues were strongly discouraged from attending a hastily arranged funeral, so that only thirty people attended the funeral.

 Ne Win's daughter Sandar Win was temporarily released from house arrest to attend his funeral and cremation.
 She later dispersed her father's ashes into the Hlaing River.

+Ne Win's grandson Aye Ne Win and Kyaw Ne Win were released in 2013.